Washington Story: Plot

 On her first trip to Washington, D.C., aspiring reporter Alice Kingsley is shown around by Gilbert Nunnally, a successful radio commentator.
 Nunnally has a cynical view of the Capitol and everybody in it, expressing his belief that every politician can be bought.

-Alice wants to see if there is any truth to that, so she chooses a young Massachusetts congressman with a squeaky-clean image, Joe Gresham, and introduces herself.
+Alice wants to see if there is any truth to that, and is directed by Nunnally to a young Massachusetts Democratic congressman with a squeaky-clean image, Joe Gresham, and introduces herself.
 Joe is wary of the press and makes a telephone call to check her credentials, but Alice, having anticipated this, gives him a number for Nunnally, who pretends to be the reporter's editor and vouches for her credentials.

 Following him around, Alice is impressed by Joe's work ethic and personality.
-She wonders if veteran politician Charles Birch is a corrupting influence, only to learn that Birch has been a mentor to Joe and is greatly admired.
+She wonders if veteran Republican politician Charles Birch is an antagonist, only to learn that Birch has been a mentor to Joe and is greatly admired by him.

-Nunnally persuades Alice that something is going on between Joe and a lobbyist named Phil Emery, who is trying to get Joe's key vote for a bill to pass.
+Nunnally persuades Alice that something nefarious is going on between Joe and a lobbyist named Phil Emery, who is trying to get Joe's key vote for a bill to pass.
 Joe is more concerned about its effect on his own constituents than its greater impact.
 Alice isn't sure what to make of that, or of Joe's seeming disinterest in an elderly immigrant's possible deportation.

-After a late-night meeting, apparently with Emery, colleagues in Congress end up applauding for Joe after he has a change of heart about the bill.
+After a late-night meeting, apparently with Emery, and another private parley with him at a cocktail party, Joe becomes strongly suspect in Alice‘s eyes.
+After an unexpected Senate passage of the key bill, Joe has a change of heart and votes in favor of it.
 Alice is now persuaded by Nunnally that he sold his vote for a price.
-She is made aware by Birch that the reason for Joe's attitude toward the press is that he has a libel suit pending against Nunnally in two weeks' time.
+However, she learns from Birch that Joe's adverse attitude toward the press is fueled by an underhanded charge against him by Nunnally, and that Joe has a libel suit pending against him in two weeks' time.
 Nunnally confronts the congressman and offers to suppress the story about Joe selling his vote if the lawsuit is dropped.
-Joe punches him instead.
+Joe punches him in the nose instead.